mendix/docs-site-test/content/en/docs/releasenotes/add-ons/ats/ats-2/ats-2.20.md

 #### Fetch Environment Information from the Developer Portal

-ATS now fetches information such as the name and URL of existing app environments for an app from the [Developer Portal](/developerportal/).
+ATS now fetches information such as the name and URL of existing app environments for an app from the .

 To distinguish these environments from ones that are manually managed, the name is suffixed with `(Sprintr)` and an additional flag is added.